-The air molecules in the field between the electrodes become ionized, and hence there will be free electrons in the space.
-The entire system is enclosed by a metallic container on which one side is provided with an inlet of the flue gas, and the opposite side is provided with the outlet of the filtered gases.
+The air molecules in the field between the electrodes become ionized, and hence there will be plenty of free electrons and ions in the space.
+The entire system is enclosed by a metallic container on which one side is provided with an inlet of the flue gases, and the opposite side is provided with the outlet of the filtered gases.

 As soon as the flue gases enter into the electrostatic precipitator, dust particles in the gases collide with the free electrons available in the medium between the electrodes and the free electrons will be attached to the dust particles.